Gayathri-Vijayan/Sentiment-Analysis-of-Twitter-data/README.md

 Preprocessing on the text is done.
 This includes stemming, removing stopwords and unwanted symbols/characters in the text.

-<h3> The model using Logistic Regression yielded an accuracy of 96%.</h3>
+<h3> The model using Logistic regression yielded an accuracy of 96%.</h3>